Benvenuto Cellini (opera): Composition history

 Berlioz wrote this in his Mémoires about the background to the opera: I had been greatly struck by certain episodes in the life of Benvenuto Cellini.
 I had the misfortune to believe they would make an interesting and dramatic subject for an opera, and I asked Léon de Wailly and Auguste Barbier … to write a libretto around them.
 The only plot element drawn directly from Cellini's memoirs concerns the casting of his famous statue of Perseus with the Head of Medusa for Duke Cosimo I de' Medici, although this was done in Florence, where it still stands in the Loggia dei Lanzi, not in Rome, as the opera has it.
 All the opera's characters besides Cellini and Pope Clement VII, who is made commissioner of the statue in place of Cosimo, and all other episodes, are invented.

-The original libretto, which is lost, seems to have been in the format of an opéra comique; we know it was rejected by the Paris Opéra-Comique company.
+The original libretto, which is lost, seems to have been in the format of an opéra comique; it was rejected by the Paris Opéra-Comique company.
 The story was then reworked as an opéra semiseria, without spoken dialogue, and offered to the Paris Opéra where it was accepted in 1835 by that company's new director, Henri Duponchel.
 Actual composition started in 1836.
-We don't know when it was finished.
+Its completion date is unknown.
 Several Berlioz scholars say it was completed that same year before the composer turned his attention to his massive Grande messe des morts in 1837.
 In any event, its premiere was scheduled for June 1838, postponed, and finally given at the Opéra on 10 September 1838, conducted by François Habeneck and with Gilbert Duprez in the title role.
 It is likely the composer continued work on the score, or at least made revisions to it, during 1838 after the Grande messe was completed.

 Premiere and revisions

 At the premiere, with costumes by Paul Lormier and sets by René-Humanité Philastre and Charles-Antoine Cambon, the audience hissed most of the music after the first few numbers.
-In 1851 Franz Liszt offered to revive the opera in a new production in Weimar, suggesting changes to the score to Berlioz.
+In 1851, Franz Liszt offered to revive the opera in a new production in Weimar, suggesting changes to the score to Berlioz.
 A new version was in fact prepared and performed in Weimar the next year, its title role being sung by Karl Beck, the same tenor who had originated Wagner's Lohengrin in 1850, also under Liszt, and whose vocal powers were continuing to exhibit the same decline as was apparent two years earlier.
 Benvenuto Cellini was performed in London in 1853 as well, but was again poorly received.
 Its last performances in Berlioz's lifetime were in Weimar in 1856, this time without Beck, who had retired.